ErikVerheul/OneBacklog/README.md

 By default the application uses two databases.
 The _users database owned by the admin/assistAdmin roles and a database holding the products.
 More databases can be created but the _users database is shared.
 What a user can see or do is determined by the roles assigned to that user.<br />
 The roles are:
-- '_admin': Is the CouchDb administrator.
+- '_admin': Users with this role are CouchDb server administrators.
+The credentials are stored in the local.ini file.
+Use the the Fauxton tool te add/delete these users.
 Can setup and delete databases.
 See the CouchDB documentation.
 The scope is per CouchDb instance including all databases.

 The next two roles are set for all databases in a CouchDb instance and include all products defined in these databases:
 - 'admin': The overall admin can create products, teams and maintain users and calendars.
 Can (un)assign databases and products to users.
 Can (un)assign global 'admin' and 'APO' roles to users.
 Can (un)assign user roles per product.
 Need not be a member of a team.
 - 'APO': The Area Product Owners create and maintain the requirement areas.
 Can change priorities at the epic and feature level.
 Need not be a member of a team.

-The next role is limited to the databases and products assigned to this user by the overall admin:
+The next role is a light version of the admin role:
 - 'assistAdmin': Can create teams and users.
 Can (un)assign databases and products to users.
 Can (un)assign user roles per product.
 Cannot (un)assign global roles or create products or remove users.
+Can only create users for databases/products he/she is assigned to by an admin.
 Need not be a member of a team.

 These three roles are set per product in a database:
 - 'PO': Maintains product definitions, creates and maintains epics, features and pbi's for the assigned products.
 Can change priorities at these levels.
 Must be member of a team.